Low quality exposure and point processes with a view to the first phase of a pandemic: Estimating with available data. The Covid-19 case of France

 \section{Estimating with available data.
 The Covid-19 case of France}

-In this section we combine a model of the development of observed infected in the population, as described in Section \ref{sec:N1}, with the model linking the observed number of infections to the number of arrivals to the hospital, as described in Section \ref{sec:N2}.
+We consider French Covid-19 data on the reported number of daily infections and hospitalized patients during the pandemic.
+To model these data we combine the model of the development of observed infected in the population, presented above, with the model linking the observed number of infections to the number of arrivals to the hospital.

+{In the raw data, we observe that the number of reported infections varies significantly depending on the day of the week, with typically fewer cases reported on weekends compared to weekdays.
+Although these fluctuations may reflect some variation in transmission patterns related to human behaviour, they are more likely the result of reporting delays and slower case confirmation processes that typically occur over the weekend.
+To prevent this from affecting our predictions, we process the data according to the method described in \cite{Koyama:et:al:21}, before analysing the sequence of daily cases.
+See Appendix \ref{app:koyama} for more details.}

-Based on the methodology of Section \ref{sec:N1}, we estimate the transition loop from number of observed infected to future number of observed infected to get the transition rates given in Figure \ref{fig:RoI}.
-And based on the methodology in Section \ref{sec:N2} we estimated the transition from number of observed infected to number of hospitalizations giving us the transition rates in Figure \ref{fig:RoH}.
-The numerical calculation of the continuous integrals presented in Section \ref{sec:N1} and Section \ref{sec:N2} is done via discrete approximations to these integrals based on our available daily observations, similarly to \cite{Gamiz:etal:13}.
+Using the methodology of Sections \ref{sec:mu_1} and \ref{sec:algo1}, we estimate the infection rate, $\mu_1$, describing the transition loop from infected to infected, to get the transition rates shown in Figure \ref{fig:RoI}.
+And, {with} the methodology in Section \ref{sec:mu_2}, we estimate the hospitalization rate, $\mu_2$, describing the transition from infection to hospitalization, deriving the transition rates shown in Figure \ref{fig:RoH}.
+The numerical calculation of the continuous integrals (involved in the expressions of the estimators) is performed via discrete approximations to these integrals based on our available daily observations, similarly to \cite{Gamiz:etal:13}.
 Furthermore, optimal bandwidths have been estimated for simplicity using the cross-validation method described in \cite{Gamiz:etal:13}.
-This method worked well for this application otherwise other methods with better properties such as the Do-validation method of \cite{Gamiz:etal:16} could be used, with a higher computational cost (see also \cite{Mammen:etal:11}).
+This method worked well for this application, otherwise other methods with better properties such as the Do-validation method of \cite{Gamiz:etal:16} could be used, with a higher computational cost (see also \cite{Mammen:etal:11}).